Ukraine, Russia trade almost 200 prisoners of war | CBC News

 Power outages

-Meanwhile, a serious accident at a high-voltage substation in Ukraine's Odesa region has caused emergency power outages in the regional capital, Ukraine's Prime Minister Denys Shmyhal said on Saturday.
+Power to all critical infrastructure has been restored.
+The city will therefore have water and heat," Ukraine Energy Minister German Galushchenko wrote on Facebook late in the day.

+"About a third of the city's consumers now have lighting," he said, without giving precise details.
+Thirty-one high-power generators are on their way to the city, he added.

-"The situation is difficult, the scale of the accident is significant, it is impossible to quickly restore power supply, in particular to critical infrastructure," Shmyhal wrote on Telegram.
+"The situation is difficult, the scale of the accident is significant," Prime Minister Denys Shmyhal wrote on Telegram earlier in the day.

-He said the substation had previously been damaged multiple times by Russian missile strikes.
+Shmyhal said he had ordered Ukraine's foreign ministry to appeal to Turkey to send power ships — vessels that carry power plants — to help the city.

 Elsewhere, regional Ukrainian officials reported overnight shelling by Russia of border settlements in the northern Sumy region, as well as the town of Marhanets, which neighbours the Zaporizhzhia nuclear power plant.
 Kyiv has long accused Moscow of using the plant, which Russian forces seized early in the war, as a base for launching attacks on Ukrainian-held territory across the Dnipro River.